Scott Himes has more than 40 years’ experience as a trusted litigator and trial lawyer handling a wide array of challenging and complex cases.

 Mr. Himes joined Kishner Miller Himes as a partner in September 2016.
-For about 30 years, he was a partner in the highly-regarded litigation/white collar defense “boutique” firm Stillman & Friedman, P.C.
+For 30 years, he was a partner in the highly-regarded litigation/white collar defense “boutique” firm Stillman & Friedman, P.C.
 He became a partner in the large national firm Ballard Spahr LLP when Stillman & Friedman merged with Ballard in 2013.
 He began his career as a litigation associate at another major firm, Kaye Scholer.

 Over the years, Mr. Himes has been involved in many high-profile and significant cases (some described in Representative Matters below), including representations of public figures and well-known business entities.
-In joining Kishner Miller Himes, Mr. Himes “returns to his roots” of litigating in a small-firm environment that provides top-quality legal services, often in complex and difficult situations.
+In joining Kishner Miller Himes, Mr. Himes “returns to his roots” of litigating in a small-firm environment that provides top-quality legal services, often in complicated and difficult situations.

 As his primary area of practice, Mr. Himes concentrates on civil litigation, with an emphasis on complex commercial and business disputes.
 His litigation practice encompasses many areas of substantive law for numerous types of clients in diverse business settings, including matters involving breach of contract, real estate, fraud, securities fraud (both private actions and enforcement proceedings), RICO, partnership and fiduciary duty disputes, insurance, professional liability, intellectual property, trade secrets, business torts, and employment disputes.